nyctivoe/nyctivoe.github.io/src/content/posts/NOI-2017-Integer.md

 ## Solution

 First we realize that we can store all of the bits within a map.
 Also, we can maintain -1 in the bits as well.
 Therefore, whenever we query, we can just simply check the previous bit for a carry.
-We can update the map naivly using a while loop that decomposes $a$.
+We can update the map naively using a while loop that decomposes $a$.

 ## Full Implementation